 Just as the original Industrial Revolution brought industry, jobs and pride to our towns, Labour’s world-leading Green Industrial Revolution will rebuild them, with more rewarding, well-paid jobs, lower energy bills and whole new industries to revive parts of our country that have been neglected for too long.
 For some, industrial transition has become a byword for devastation, because successive Conservative governments were content to sit back and leave the fate of whole industries and communities at the mercy of market forces.
 A Labour government will never let that happen.

 Johnson will never deliver Brexit just BRINO.

 The Tory Party are culpable for failing to deliver on a Brexit over the last 3 and a half years.
-The Tory party even when they had a large majority they did very little to ‘get the job done’ they failed on their own promise to leave the EU.
-The reality is the Tory Parties own MP’s have done just as much if not more to stop Brexit than any of the opposition after all the Tory Party never intended us leaving the EU in the first place it was always their baby, they took us into the EEC then the common market the fact is left to the Tories we would all be spending Euro’s right now.
+The Tory party even when they had a large majority did very little to ‘get the job done’ they failed on their own promise to leave the EU.
+The reality is the Tory Party’s own MPs have done just as much if not more to stop Brexit than any of the opposition after all the Tory Party never intended us to leave the EU in the first place it was always their baby, they took us into the EEC then the common market; the fact is left to the Tories we would all be spending Euro’s right now.